 This economical pump is self-priming in order to facilitate fluid flow.
 The LMF series can accommodate dosing requirements for cleaning and sanitation applications by adjusting the stroke to dispense the desired volume.
 Low sound levels are critical in the dental office for the comfort of the patient when undergoing treatment.
 The long lifetime and economical price are why the LMF pump is selected for low-pressure applications.

 Main Industrial Applications:

 Liquid linear pumps utilize electromagnetism to apply force to the diaphragm positively displacing the pumped medium.
-Alternating current in electrical coils reverse the magnetic field induced around a magnetized rod.
-Movement of the diaphragm attached to the end of the rod, forces liquid through one-way valves.
+Alternating current in electrical coils reverses the magnetic field induced around a magnetized rod.
+Movement of the diaphragm attached to the end of the rod forces liquid through one-way valves.